 - Place the walnuts and salt in a food processor fitted with the S-blade process until finely ground.

-- Add the dates and process until the mixture begins to stick together.
+- Sprinkle the dates around the bowl of the food processor, add 1/3 cupganache, water and vanilla.
+Process until the mixture begins to stick together.

-- Line a 6-inch cake pan with a parchment-paper round
+- Line a 6″ cake pan with a parchment-paper or plastic wrap.

-- Pour the chocolate mixture into the pan and distribute it evenly.
+- Transfer the chocolate cake batter into the pan and distribute it evenly.